Trading Education

 Double Bottom pattern detected on ZEN/USDT 5-minute chart on Bybit

-Double Bottom - ZEN/USDT 5min
+Double bottom - ZEN/USDT 5min

 BybitReversal